 At Minc Law, we have extensive experience working with social media and networking platforms to report and remove profiles, posts, and other content.
 We pride ourselves on achieving results as efficiently as possible while avoiding drawing unwanted attention to the matter.

 “Melanie and the team at Minc did a great job taking offensive posts down of several websites.
 Quick and efficient, with good communication during the whole process.
 I can’t thank them enough!”

 Jan 22, 2021

-If you are the victim of defamation on LinkedIn, we offer a no-obligation, initial defamation consultation.
+If you are the victim of defamation on LinkedIn, we offer a no-obligation, initial defamation consultation with an intake specialist.
 Call (216) 373-7706 or fill out our contact form for more information.